 Deb and Doug Carlsons' adopted sons have trashed bedrooms, stolen credit cards and threatened to kill them.
 One drew a disturbing picture of beheading the southwest Florida couple and throwing a party.

-Therapists say one son needs to be in a supervised residential facility, which the state government no longer will pay for unless the Carlsons restore custody to the state.
+Therapists say one son needs to be in a supervised residential facility, which the state will no longer pay for, unless the Carlsons turn back custody to the state.

 "We love him and he's part of our family.
 To have to make such a difficult decision to get him the care he needs is ludicrous.
 It sends a horrible message to him," said 55-year-old Deb Carlson.
 "You really feel like once you sign on the dotted line you're on your own.
 You're totally abandoned by the state."

-While the overwhelming majority of adoptions end happily, some families like the Carlsons say they were not told about their new child's psychological problems and cannot get help from government agencies that recruited them.
+While the overwhelming majority of adoptions end happily, some families like the Carlsons say they weren't told about their new child's psychological problems and can't get help from the government agencies that recruited them.

-The Carlsons' complaints come amid a nationwide push to find homes for older foster care children and those with serious behavioral and mental health problems, which can emotionally and financially drain adoptive families.
-Most states focus money on recruiting parents but once a child is adopted little money is directed to supporting the new families, some experts say.
+Their complaints come amid a nationwide push to find homes for older foster care children and those with serious behavioral and mental health problems, which can emotionally and financially drain adoptive families.
+Most states focus money on recruiting parents but once a child is adopted few funds are directed to supporting the new families, some experts say.
 About 50,000 foster children are adopted annually in the U.S., almost double the number in the 1990s.

-"We place them in an adoptive home, and we don't support or train the parents ... we sometimes set families up to fail and then those children are placed back in the system," said Rita Soronen, president of The Dave Thomas Foundation for Adoption.
-The Ohio nonprofit estimates more than 20 percent of the nearly 6,300 foster children it has served came from failed adoptions.
+"We place them in an adoptive home and we don't support or train the parents ... we sometimes set families up to fail and then those children are placed back in the system," said Rita Soronen, president of The Dave Thomas Foundation for Adoption.
+The Ohio nonprofit estimates more than 20 percent of the nearly 6,300 foster children it has served came from a failed adoption.

-There is no national data to show how many adoptions fail or track how many children need additional help, and states are not required to track or report the figures.
-Florida is among the few states tracking so-called disrupted and dissolved adoptions, which happens when adoptive families return children to foster care while in the process or after completing an adoption.
-Florida had nearly 200 dissolved or disrupted adoptions in 2008-2009, a year when the state had 3,777 adoptions.
-Most of the dissolved adoptions each year actually dissolve adoptions that occurred in previous years.
+But there's no national data to show how many adoptions fail or track how many children need additional help, and states aren't required to track or report the figures.
+Florida is among the few states tracking so-called disrupted and dissolved adoptions, which happens when adoptive families return children to foster care while in the process or after finalizing the adoption.
+Florida had nearly 200 dissolved or disrupted adoptions in 2008-2009.
+There were 3,777 total adoptions that same year.
+However, most of the dissolved adoptions each year are actually adoptions that took place in previous years.

 In Oklahoma, one child advocate said half the 14 boys in the group home where she worked had been adopted and returned to the system.
-Legislators there pushed for a law in 2009, fearing the process had insufficient transparency.
+Legislators there pushed for a law in 2009 fearing there was little transparency in the process.

-A Pennsylvania adoption program estimates about 60 of the 200 foster children it works with come from failed adoptions.
+A Pennsylvania adoption program estimates about 60 of the 200 foster children they work with come from failed adoptions.

-A majority of failed adoptions involve older children bedeviled by trauma, including reactive attachments disorder, or RADS, where children struggle to bond and act out against their adoptive families.
+A majority of failed adoptions involve older children with trauma issues, including reactive attachments disorder, or RADS, where children struggle to bond and act out against their adoptive families.
 Some have been victims of sexual abuse and, in turn, act out sexually on other siblings in the home.
 States typically cover a portion of care, but that coverage can run out quickly.
-The costly services can drain private insurance, leaving parents forced to pay out of pocket or return their adopted child to the state to access government-funded mental health services.
+The costly services can drain private insurance, leaving parents forced to pay out of pocket or return their child to the state to access government-funded mental health services.

 "States could fund the treatment and not bring the kids back into foster care but they don't.
 It's a way to keep the states from having to pay the bill," Boo said.

-The demand for more post-adoption services comes as most state child welfare agencies already are slashing budgets.
+The demand for more post-adoption services comes as most state child welfare agencies are already slashing budgets.
 Programs vary widely across the country, from telephone assistance lines that link parents with services to intensive family therapy sessions and respite care.
-There is little research evaluating which programs work best, which makes getting money more difficult.
+There's little research evaluating which programs work best, making it difficult to get funding.

 Ohio's program offers adoptive parents up to $10,000 for services _ a drop from $20,000.